LSSTDESC/gcr-catalogs/README.md

 All catalogs available in `GCRCatalogs` are physically located at NERSC (most are mirrored at IN2P3-CC as well).
 At NERSC, you need to be in the `lsst` user group to access them.
-You can find instructions about getting NERSC account and joining `lsst` group at [this Confluence page](https://confluence.slac.stanford.edu/x/mgRTD) (*DESC members only*).
+You can find instructions about getting a NERSC account and joining `lsst` group at [this Confluence page](https://confluence.slac.stanford.edu/x/mgRTD) (*DESC members only*).